 Annual report for accounting of diaconal/priestly activity during a calendar year

 Report for retired and non parochial clergy listing services that have officiating at during the year

-Word file for the simple audit for small churches
+Word file for the simple financial church audit

 Form for submitting clergy housing allowance requests.